 How Does Everclear Work?

 Everclear is the rebrand + pivot of Connext into a 'clearing layer' for intent-based bridges.
-Instead of locking-and-minting or pooling liquidity per route, Everclear lets solvers front user capital and then periodically nets solver positions across chains on its own netting chain.
-The design drastically reduces bridge volume when solvers are healthy.
-TVL is a flow metric reflecting unsettled solver balances (~$693 at time of scan), not locked deposits — Everclear has processed billions in cumulative intent volume.
-Novel architecture means novel failure modes: solver market thinness, netting engine correctness, Hyperlane messaging dependencies, and inherited Connext contract complexity are all first-order risks.
+Instead of locking-and-minting or pooling liquidity per route, Everclear lets solvers front user capital and then periodically nets solver positions across chains.
+TVL is a flow metric reflecting unsettled solver balances (~$0 at time of scan), not locked deposits.
+The Everclear Hub L3 (their dedicated netting chain) was silently shut down in May 2026 with no public announcement; the team states the clearing layer continues on supported L2s.
+Novel architecture means novel failure modes: solver market thinness, netting engine correctness, Hyperlane messaging dependencies, and inherited Connext contract complexity are first-order risks.
+The CLEAR token is at all-time lows with sub-$400K market cap.

 TVL